bluegenes/MakeMyTranscriptome/README.md

 A fifth tool is currently being developed:
 - **compare** - compare MMT assemblies constructed with different parameters

-Each tool can be run individually, or all four can be executed as a single virtual tool, **full**.
+Each tool can be run individually, or all can be executed as a single virtual tool, **full**.
 All tools make use of two additional convenience modules, **databases** and **tools** which check for required databases and tools, respectively.
 If you're working on a Linux machine, MMT can download the tools for you; otherwise, it will assess the tools you have available and print recommended installation instructions.

+One important note: if you already have an assembly, the **full** module can still be used to run all downstream steps: just provide your assembly wiht ```--assembly``` and MMT  will skip the assembly steps.
+At the moment, this means skipping read QC as well, but this can be addressed if there's interest.

 ### Quick Start Guide: